awslabs/clickstream-analytics-on-aws/docs/en/analytics/dashboard/index.md

 # Dashboard
 {{ solution_name }} solution collects data from your websites and apps to create dashboards that derive insights.
 You can use dashboards to monitor traffic, investigate data, and understand your users and their activities.

 Depends on your pipeline configuration, the time for data to be available in your dashboard varies.
 By default, the metrics in the out-of-the-box dashboards are calculated on a daily basis, you should see the data and metrics from previous day (according to your app's timezone).

 ## View dashboards
 You can find the dashboards for each application by following below steps:

-1. Go to **Clickstream Analytics on AWS Console**, in the **Navigation Bar**, click on "**Analytics Studio**", a new tab will be opened in your browser.
+1. Go to **Clickstream Analytics on AWS Console**, in the left-side **Navigation Bar**, click on "**Analytics Studio**", a new tab will be opened in your browser.
 2. In the Analytics Studio page, select the project and app you just created in the drop-down list in the top of the web page.
 3. Click the **User life cycle - default** dashboard